Illumina/hap.py/doc/happy.md

 ![](extended.table.png)

-# Full List of Command line Options
+# Full list of command line options

-## Minimal Options
+## Minimal options

 You can run hap.py with the -h switch to get help.